-IMPORTANT: Starting January 2, 2014, there will be a new GED® test.
-If for any reason, you did not pass the five subject area GED tests by December 31, 2013, you will lose your current scores and all fees and must start the new computer based application and testing process over in 2014.
+IMPORTANT: Starting January 2, 2014, there will be a new High School Equivalency (GED)® test.
+If for any reason, you did not pass the five subject area High School Equivalency (GED) tests by December 31, 2013, you will lose your current scores and all fees and must start the new computer based application and testing process over in 2014.

 You'll have access to MyGED™ your online portal to sign up, study, schedule, check scores and learn about jobs and colleges.

 What is MyGED™?